 With that in mind, visitors should layer up.
 Start with a breathable base layer (not cotton), then add a cozy sweater, parka, mitts, toque (that’s a hat, for you non-Canadians) and warm winter boots with good grip.
 Snowpants are also recommended, and it’s a good idea to bring along packs of Little Hotties hand and toe warmers.

 Finally, don’t forget the ultimate Carnaval accessory: the arrow sash.
 Traditionally tied around the waist with the knot on the left side, sashes can be purchased in shops around Quebec City for about $20.
 Bonhomme will be proud!

-Price: Guests aged 8 and over are required to buy and wear a Bonhomme-themed Effigy, which costs around $10 ahead of time or $15 at the door.
-Carnival packages are also available for around $40, which includes things like an Effigy, toque, Carnival touque, a hot beverage and a cup of Ponce du Carnaval or a non-alcoholic beverage
+Price: Guests aged 12 and over are required to buy and wear a Bonhomme-themed Effigy, which costs $20 ahead of time or $30 as of January 15th.
+Carnival packages are also available for a pre-sale price of $55, which includes things an Effigy, toque, Carnival touque, a hot beverage and a cup of Ponce du Carnaval or a non-alcoholic beverage

 Where to stay in Quebec City: Can’t nab a room at the ice hotel?
 The festival is located just outside the walls surrounding the historic centre, which means it’s an easy walk from any hotel in Vieux-Quebec.
 However you can’t beat the Hilton Quebec when it comes to location, as the hotel is right across the street from the grounds and many rooms offer great views of the Ice Palace.
+Click here to book